 Noa graduated from the Hebrew University, both her BA and her MA are in Geograpgy, majoring in Urban studies. she has alot of expirence in logistice procsses, system assimulations and human resourese.
-She is in charge of all of the organizational logistics.
+She is in charge of all of the organizational logistics, acquisitions and procedures.
 She is married to Ofer and lives in Netanya.

 Shira Grossbard - Israel National Ecosystem Assessment Program

 Shira recently finished her MSc in landscape architecture in the Architecture and Town planning faculty of the Technion.
 Her thesis focused on methods for evaluating the ecological system in the landscape planning process.
 She holds BSc from the School of Marine Sciences and the Marin Environment in Ruppin Academic Center.